nwutils/nw-test-suite/README.md

 * `<iframe nwUserAgent="">` - Points to [Manifest docs](https://nwjs.readthedocs.io/en/latest/References/Manifest%20Format/#user-agent) for user agent, which has placeholders, but they don't work in this context.
 Should they?
 Is this a bug?
   * To test: `<iframe nwUserAgent="%name %ver %nwver %webkit_ver %chromium_ver %osinfo"></iframe>` should show real values, not just the placeholders.
 * Should console logs from a Node context appear in the background page inspector or the window?
 Logically to me it should be the background page (which is how it works), but the docs aren't clear.
+* `process.mainModule` is an object while [the docs](https://nwjs.readthedocs.io/en/latest/References/Changes%20to%20Node/#process) indicate it would be a string